ellraiser/beenet/readme.md

 - Step 1: Bobbee downloads the BeeNet server from the [Releases](https://github.com/ellraiser/beenet/releases) section and runs the program
 - Step 2: Bobbee goes to [Port Forward](https://portforward.com/router.htm) to find out how to forward the port `8335`
 - Step 3: Bobbee goes to [Whats My IP](https://www.whatismyip.com/) and jots down their public IP address
-- Step 4: Bobbee opens APICO, and enters the IP shown in the BeeNet server as their Custom IP
+- Step 4: Bobbee opens APICO, and enters the IP shown in the server as their Custom IP
-- Step 5: Bobbee clicks "Host Game" in APICO as they would normally and selects their world
+- Step 5: Bobbee clicks "Host Game" in APICO as they would normally and starts their world
 - Step 6: Bobbee sends Barnabee their public IP address, who sets this as their Custom IP in-game
 - Step 7: Barnabee enters the host code from Bobbee's game, and joins the world
 - Step 8: They both spend a wonderful evening playing APICO!